Parametric instability induced scalar gravitational waves from a model pulsating neutron star: Introduction

-\textit{Introduction}---Within the metric description of gravitation, scalar-tensor (ST) theory of gravity provides a class of natural extensions to general relativity (GR), by including a scalar field as part of gravity.
+Within the metric description of gravitation, scalar-tensor (ST) theory of gravity provides a class of natural extensions to general relativity (GR), by including a scalar field as part of gravity.
 Though a multiplet of scalar fields can be considered, here we shall focus only on a single real-valued scalar field and denote it by $\phi$.
 It modifies gravity in the following way: In the absence of this field, the motion of matter fields is determined using the metric $g_{ab}^*$, referred to as the ``Einstein metric'' as per GR.
 In the presence of the scalar field $\phi$, the motion of matter fields are affected by the ``physical metric'' $g_{ab}$ obtained from the Einstein metric through a conformal mapping $g_{ab} = A(\phi)^2g_{ab}^*$, where $A(\phi)$ is a theory-dependent ``coupling function'' \cite{Fierz1956}.
 Since $A(\phi)$ effectively re-scales the mass of particles, it is also known as the ``mass function'' \cite{Wagoner1970, Bekenstein1980}.
 The coupling strength between matter and scale fields $\phi$ is proportional to the field derivative $\alpha(\phi):=\p a(\phi)/\p \phi$ of the natural logarithm $a(\phi):=\ln A(\phi)$ of the coupling function.
 (See the field equations below.)

 The pioneering scalar-tensor theory by Brans and Dicke \cite{Brans1961,Dicke1962} is equivalent to the simple choice of a linear function $a(\phi)= \alpha_0\phi$ where $\alpha_0$ is a constant and is related to the Brans-Dicke parameter $\wBD$ by $\alpha_0^2=(2\wBD+3)^{-1}$.
 Thus the larger $\wBD$, the weaker scalar field coupling.
 The most stringent test to date of the Brans-Dicke theory is provided by measuring the frequency shift of the radio signals to and from the Cassini-Huygens spacecraft, suggesting that $\wBD > 40000$ \cite{Bertotti2003}.
 Further tests could be provided by the measurements of (tensor) gravitational wave forms from neutron stars and black holes using advanced laser interferometers \cite{Will1994, Scharre2002}.